Visiting Glenveagh National Park

 Glenveagh Castle History

-Glenveagh has a dark history in its stones that isn’t talked about when you take the tour of the castle, but in the area legend has it that the place is haunted.
+Glenveagh has a dark history in its stones that isn’t talked about when you take a tour of the castle, but in the area, legend has it that the place is haunted.

 The builder, John George Adair, of Glenveagh Castle was considered minor gentry who had done very well for himself and ended up marrying an American heiress.
 The castle was built in the 19th century and designed to look like Balmoral, Queen Victoria’s favourite castle in Scotland.